Adrian-Benavente/grill/README.md

 ## Implicit grid

-- If you don't specify any breakpoint at all, it'll assume the given number for all screen sizes, for example `cols-2 ` means 2 columns all the time.
+- If you don't specify any breakpoint at all, it'll assume the given number for all screen sizes, for example `cols-2 ` means 2 columns on any screen size.
 - If you include a class without a breakpoint and another which does have one, the first one will apply for any screen size below the other.
 For example if `cols-2 cols-6-lg`, the grid will have 2 columns until 1280px and then 6 columns starting from that resolution.
 If there were more breakpoints present it'll continue as